-The school operates a 2 week and 60 period timetable with 6 periods per day (4 in the morning and 2 in the afternoon).
-Each period lasts 55 minutes periods.
+The school operates a two-week and 60-period timetable with six periods per day (four in the morning and two in the afternoon).
+Each period lasts 55 minutes.

 The school produces a detailed annual curriculum analysis which includes staff deployment and curriculum plans for each year group.
 This analysis is distributed to the Directors and is reviewed by them.